MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 The [HV_VMX_ENLIGHTENED_VMCS](datatypes/HV_VMX_ENLIGHTENED_VMCS.md) structure defines the layout of the enlightened VMCS.
 All non-synthetic fields map to an Intel physical VMCS encoding.

-### Feature Discovery

-Support for an enlightened VMCS interface is reported with CPUID leaf 0x40000004.

-The enlightened VMCS structure is versioned to account for future changes.
-Each enlightened VMCS structure contains a version field, which is reported by the L0 hypervisor.

-The only VMCS version currently supported is 1.

 ### Clean Fields

 The L0 hypervisor may choose to cache parts of the enlightened VMCS.
 The enlightened VMCS clean fields control which parts of the enlightened VMCS are reloaded from guest memory on a nested VM entry.
 The L1 hypervisor must clear the corresponding VMCS clean fields every time it modifies the enlightened VMCS, otherwise the L0 hypervisor might use a stale version.

 The clean fields enlightenment is controlled via the synthetic “CleanFields” field of the enlightened VMCS.
 By default, all bits are set such that the L0 hypervisor must reload the corresponding VMCS fields for each nested VM entry.

+### Feature Discovery

+Support for an enlightened VMCS interface is reported with [CPUID leaf 0x40000004](feature-discovery.md#microsoft-hypervisor-cpuid-leaves).

+The enlightened VMCS structure is versioned to account for future changes.
+Each enlightened VMCS structure contains a version field, which is reported by the L0 hypervisor.

+The only VMCS version currently supported is 1.

+## Enlighened VMCB fields (AMD)

+AMD has reserved space in the VMCB for hypervisor use, as well as an associated clean bit.
+The reserved bytes are in the control section, offset 0x3E0-3FF, of the VMCB.
+The clean bit is bit 31 (the clean bit must be invalidated whenever the hypervisor modifies the “enlightenments” area of the VMCB).

+Hyper-V utilizes the reserved VMCB area to configure enlightenments.
+The [HV_SVM_ENLIGHTENED_VMCB_FIELDS](datatypes/HV_SVM_ENLIGHTENED_VMCB_FIELDS.md) structure documents the format.

 ## Enlightened MSR Bitmap

-On Intel platforms, the L0 hypervisor emulates the VMX “MSR-Bitmap Address” controls that allow virtualization software to control which MSR accesses generate intercepts.
+The L0 hypervisor emulates the “MSR-Bitmap” controls on both Intel and AMD platforms that allow virtualization software to control which MSR accesses generate intercepts.

 The L1 hypervisor may collaborate with the L0 hypervisor to make MSR accesses more efficient.
-It can enable enlightened MSR bitmaps by setting the corresponding field in the enlightened VMCS to 1.
+It can enable enlightened MSR bitmaps by setting the corresponding field in the enlightened VMCS / VMCB fields to 1.
 When enabled, the L0 hypervisor does not monitor the MSR bitmaps for changes.
 Instead, the L1 hypervisor must invalidate the corresponding clean field after making changes to one of the MSR bitmaps.

+Support for the enlightened MSR bitmap is reported in [CPUID leaf 0x4000000A](feature-discovery.md#microsoft-hypervisor-cpuid-leaves).

 ## Compatibility with Live Migration